-Spell checker with US, Canadian and British English dictionaries, and with dictionaries for Brazilian Portuguese, Danish, Dutch, Finnish, French, German, Italian, Norwegian, Portuguese, Spanish and Swedish languages, is built into the Operator Console and ready to use.
+Spell checker for various languages is built into the Operator Console and ready to use.
 It automatically checks your spelling while you're typing your message in the Live Chat Operator Console and highlights words that might be spelled incorrectly.

 If on the fly you spell something incorrectly in a live chat session, spell checker will give you a drop down box with a list of possible spellings.
 You choose the right word.